 Plaque removal home remedies

-There are plenty of effective home remedies which combat plaque buildup.
+There are plenty of effective home remedies which can help to combat the build-up of Plaque across your teeth and gums.

 Oils such as coconut oil or olive oil can benefit our teeth and prevent plaque from building up in our mouths.
 Simply swishing a mouthful of oil around the teeth and gums can remove plaque, as well as soothe sore gums.